 You should change the beneficiaries on your own life insurance policies and retirement accounts if the deceased was previously named on these.
 Now is also a good time to revisit your own will and any trusts, to make sure that they’re up-to-date.

 - Create a memorial.
-Sometimes one of the most healing things to do is create a small memorial in their honor.
+Sometimes one of the most healing things to do is create a small memorial in the deceased’s honor.
 It needn’t be anything lavish; something as simple as a garden in the corner of your yard or a small paver in the walkway with their name on it can serve as a tangible tribute to their life, and to the role they played in yours.

 Copyright ©2021 Stevens Visionary Strategies LLC.
 All rights reserved.
 No part of this publication may be reproduced, distributed, or transmitted in any form or by any means without the prior written consent of the owner except as expressly permitted by U.S. copyright law.